 Moreover, it is particularly alarming when low-cost paints fail to provide detailed information about their composition.

 This can pose a risk, particularly if you have sensitive skin.
-To mitigate this risk, we advise using face paint or acrylic that clearly indicates they are suitable for use on the face and have the appropriate specifications.
+To mitigate this risk, I advise using face paint or acrylic that clearly indicates they are suitable for use on the face and have the appropriate specifications.

 Is it Safe to Apply on the Face?